Director/PRODUCER

 Xiaoying Echo Su

-Echo's expertise shines through her roles as director, producer, and editor of some short documentaries like "First Saké Brewery in New York" and "Christian Demarco.", which were screened in film festivals including DOC NYC 2022, which is an Academy-qualifying festival, also the largest documentary festival in America, Maui Film Festival 2022, and Ethnografilm Paris 2023.
+Echo's expertise shines through her roles as director, producer, and editor of short documentaries such as First Saké Brewery in New York and Christian Demarco, which were screened at film festivals including DOC NYC 2022 (an Academy-qualifying festival and the largest documentary festival in America), the Maui Film Festival 2022, and Ethnografilm Paris 2023.

-Her filmmaking journey began as a co-editor of the feature film "Love Story in Xiangxi"(China) in 2017, which was screened at events such as the 27th China Golden Rooster and Hundred Flowers Film Festival and mroe.
-She also worked as a film instructor for one year in Yunnan Province in China from 2018-2019.
+Her filmmaking journey began as a co-editor of the feature film Love Story in Xiangxi (China) in 2017, which was screened at events such as the 27th China Golden Rooster and Hundred Flowers Film Festival, among others.
+She also worked as a film instructor for one year in Yunnan Province, China, from 2018 to 2019.

 Justin Zimmerman